Asymptotic properties of maximum composite likelihood estimators for max-stable Brown-Resnick random fields over a fixed-domain: Increments of a Brown--Resnick random field

-The fact that the asymptotic distribution of $U$ (as $d_{1,2}$ tends to $0$) is a standard Gaussian distribution is not a surprise since the probability that $ x_{1}$ and $x_{2}$ belong to the same cell of the canonical tessellation of the max-stable random field tends to $1$.
-Indeed, in a common cell, the values of the max-stable random field are generated by the same isotropic fractional Brownian random field.
+This Gaussian limit is natural.
+As $d\to0$, the probability that the two points $x_1$ and $x_2$ belong to the same cell of the canonical tessellation of the Brown--Resnick field tends to one.
+On such an event, the two values of the max-stable field are generated by the same spectral function, and the local increment of $\log\eta$ therefore coincides with an increment of an isotropic fractional Brownian field.
+Proposition \ref{Prop_cond_dist_U} extends Proposition 3 of \cite{Robert20} to the spatial Brown--Resnick setting considered here.